jsteenkamp/orbital-site/pages/quote/quotes-wisdom-learning.md

 Agile is about having the right people.
 Scrum is what happens when the wrong people bring their process.

 Simplicity is a prerequisite for reliability - *Edsger Dijkstra*

+When our new ideas fail it's usually because we are overconfident about how well our customers would understand and how much they would care - *GV Sprint*

+The key to staying relevant to your customers and defending/growing your business model does not come from throwing more features (solutions) at them, but rather continuously uncovering problems and addressing them — before your competitors do. - *Ash Maurya*